mkazic1/Top-Rating-App/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-## IMPORTANT
-Generate an API key on this page [https://www.themoviedb.org/](https://www.themoviedb.org/) or if you have a valid one use it as described down below.\
-Make a new .env file on the root level of the project (same level as src, public folders etc).
-Inside the env file you should have your generated API key in the following format:\
-`REACT_APP_API=PASTE_YOUR_API_KEY_HERE`\
-In case of need rerun the app with `npm start`.

 ## NOTES FOR REVIEWRS
 The reason why I am writing this is because this project was developed as a part of testing process which had a 7 days deadline.